Canop/safecloset/README.md

 * SafeCloset doesn't protect you against keyloggers
 * SafeCloset doesn't protect you from somebody watching your screen while a secret value is displayed (but the rest of the drawer can be kept hidden)
-* SafeCloset doesn't try to be space efficient: Closet files are usually about 1 MB large to allow specific features

 # Features not yet implemented